The Sure Thing

-The Sure Thing is a 1985 American romantic comedy Christmas road film directed by Rob Reiner and starring John Cusack, Daphne Zuniga, Viveca Lindfors, and Nicollette Sheridan.
+The Sure Thing is a 1985 American romantic comedy road film directed by Rob Reiner and starring John Cusack, Daphne Zuniga, Viveca Lindfors, and Nicollette Sheridan.
 The film chronicles the cross-country journey of college students Walter Gibson (Cusack) and Alison Bradbury (Zuniga) as they make their way from New England to Los Angeles over Christmas break, each in an effort to meet their ideal romantic match.

+Written by Steven L. Bloom and Jonathan Roberts, The Sure Thing marked Reiner's second directorial feature after This Is Spinal Tap (1984), and Cusack's first major starring role.

-Released theatrically in the spring of 1985, The Sure Thing received mostly favorable reviews from film critics, who commended it for its traditional comedic structure, with some likening it to a modern version of Frank Capra's It Happened One Night (1934), though Reiner himself stated that the parallels between the two films were unintentional.
+Released theatrically in the spring of 1985, The Sure Thing was a box-office success and received mostly favorable reviews from film critics, who commended it for its traditional comedic structure, with some likening it to a modern version of Frank Capra's It Happened One Night (1934), though Reiner himself stated that the parallels between the two films were unintentional.

+In 2017, the British Film Institute ranked The Sure Thing among Reiner's top five feature films.

 Plot

-High school senior Walter "Gib" Gibson and his best friend Lance are celebrating the fact they are moving on to college, but all Gib can do is lament the fact that he has lost his touch with women.
-Lance heads to UCLA while Gib moves on to college in New England.
-The two keep in touch by writing letters, but Gib's luck has not changed.
-His attempt to woo the ambitious, pensive Alison Bradbury from his English class by tricking her into tutoring him only results in his angering and alienating her.
-Eventually, he receives a phone call from Lance telling him to come to California for Christmas break because he has set him up with a beautiful girl, assuring him she is a "sure thing".
+High school senior Walter "Gib" Gibson and best friend Lance celebrate moving on to college, though Gib mostly laments having lost his touch with girls.
+Lance heads to UCLA while Gib attends an Ivy League college in New England.
+The two friends regularly communicate with Gib saying his luck with girls is unchanged.
+Gib attempts to woo the ambitious, regimented Alison Bradbury, his English classmate by tricking her into tutoring him.
+His clumsy seduction angers her.

-Gib finds a ride from a ride-share board to make the trip.
-He meets Gary Cooper and Mary Ann Webster, the couple providing the ride.
-Things go from bad to worse when he realizes he will be sitting next to Alison as she heads to UCLA to visit her boyfriend, Jason.
-The tension and bickering between Gib and Alison become too much for Gary and Mary Ann, and they abandon them on the side of the road in the middle of nowhere, infuriating Alison.
+Lance invites Gib to come to California for Christmas break, saying he can set him up with a beautiful girl, claiming she is a "sure thing" with no strings attached.
+Gib arranges a cross-country ride share with Gary and Mary Ann only to discover that Alison is also a passenger.
+She is headed to UCLA to visit her boyfriend, Jason.
+The tension and bickering between Gib and Alison become too much for Gary and Mary Ann, and they abandon the two roadside in the middle of nowhere, infuriating Alison.

-Alison hitches a ride from a middle-aged man who sexually harasses her, but Gib stops him.
-The two abandon him and decide to stick together, eventually making it to a train station.
-However, when Gib does not have enough money to cover his bus fare, the two instead check into a motel.
-Gib grows jealous when he overhears Alison talking to Jason on the phone, and ventures to a nearby bar where he spends his remaining money on alcohol and drunkenly sings Christmas carols with the locals.
+Alison hitches a ride from a middle-aged man driving a pick-up truck.
+When he attempts to sexually assault her, Gib, who hid in the truck bed, quickly intervenes.
+The two decide to stick together, eventually making it to a bus station.
+However, Gib lacks enough money for the fare, so the two instead check into a motel.
+While Alison is talking to Jason on the phone, Gib leaves and ventures to a nearby bar.
+He spends his remaining cash on drinks and drunkenly sings Christmas carols with the locals.